trailofbits/manticore/CONTRIBUTING.md

 ## Bug reports and feature suggestions

-All of these can be submitted to our [issue tracker](https://github.com/trailofbits/manticore/issues).
+Bug reports and feature suggestions can be submitted to our [issue tracker](https://github.com/trailofbits/manticore/issues).
+For bug reports, attaching the binary that caused the bug will help us in debugging and resolving the issue quickly.
 If you find a security vulnerability, do not open an issue; email opensource@trailofbits.com instead.

 ## Questions